Slavery in the United States: 1850 to the firing on Fort Sumter

-Civil War and emancipation

-1860 presidential election

 The divisions became fully exposed with the 1860 presidential election.
 The electorate split four ways.
 The Southern Democrats endorsed slavery, while the Republican Party denounced it.
 The Northern Democrats said democracy required the people to decide on slavery locally, state by state and territory by territory.
 The Constitutional Union Party said the survival of the Union was at stake and everything else should be compromised.

 Lincoln, the Republican, won with a plurality of popular votes and a majority of electoral votes.
 Lincoln, however, did not appear on the ballots of ten southern slave states.
 Many slave owners in the South feared that the real intent of the Republicans was the abolition of slavery in states where it already existed, and that the sudden emancipation of four million slaves would be disastrous for the slave owners and for the economy that drew its greatest profits from the labor of people who were not paid.
 The slave owners feared that ending the balance could lead to the domination of the federal government by the northern free states.
 This led seven southern states to secede from the Union.
 When the Confederate Army attacked a U.S. Army installation at Fort Sumter, the American Civil War began and four additional slave states seceded.
 Northern leaders had viewed the slavery interests as a threat politically, but with secession, they viewed the prospect of a new Southern nation, the Confederate States of America, with control over the Mississippi River and parts of the West, as politically unacceptable.
 Most of all, they could not accept this repudiation of American nationalism.